 The Art 498 Senior Thesis course is to prepare each student graduating form college with professionally relevant skills that will enable him/her to matriculate into a graduate or professional venue that is related to their own major.
-The course serves two general purposes - the first is to expose students to contemporary perspectives in the visual art field through critical dialogue and written reviews connected to the field; the second is to mentor each student through a protracted thesis project that spans two semesters and culminates in an exhibition in May of that year.
+The course serves to expose students to contemporary perspectives in the visual art field through critical dialogue and written reviews connected to the field.